nirmata/terraform-provider-nirmata/docs/resources/cluster_type_registered.md

 * `cloud` - (Optional) the cloud provider.
 Defaults to `Other`.
 * `addons` - (Optional) a list of add-on services.
 * `vault_auth` - (Optional) vault authentication configuration.
+* `system_metadata` - (Optional) key-value pairs that will be provisioned as a ConfigMap called system-metadata-map in the cluster type.

 ## Nested Blocks